AI agent guardrails compared by enforcement layer

 Output validation

 Validates model outputs for toxicity, hallucination, PII leakage, and format compliance.
-Protects users from bad outputs.
-Does not prevent agent actions.
+Catches output that violates your content policy.
+Focused outside action-boundary authorization.

 Examples: Guardrails AI, Galileo Protect